riosengineer/Bicepify/bicep-examples/resource-derived-types/README.md

 ✅ Type Safety: Resource-derived types ensure your objects match the schema of Azure resources, reducing misconfiguration risk.

 ✅ Maintainability: If the resource schema changes, your Bicep code can automatically stay in sync by referencing the resource type.
+As the Resource Provider is defining the type to a particular API version you no longer to maintain or create your own type any longer.

 ✅ Intellisense: VS Code Bicep IntelliSense provides completions and validation based on the derived type, making authoring easier.